skitiz/Histograms/README.md

+__Open to contributions.
+Submit a pull request and I'm happy to take a look.__

 Histograms
 ==========
 Calculating the run time of various ways of generating a histogram using different parallel and distributed computing algorithms.
 Using the serial version as a base for comparision.